JumpStartGeorgia/Georgian-Budget-Files/README.md

 1. Search for the code in the English version of the 2012 priorities PDF.
 1. If the code is there, and the English name is clearly a translation of the Georgian name, then use that English name.
-1. If the code is not there, or the English name is not a correct translation of the Georgian name (the code might have changed since 2012), then you have to translate the name yourself.
+1. If the code is not there, or the English name is not a correct translation of the Georgian name (it might be a translation of a different program, as the codes change), then you have to translate the name yourself.

 Note: The government translated its budget (the priority PDF) into English in 2012, but not in subsequent years.

 ## Update possible duplicates

 1. Run rake task for outputting new possible duplicates (run `rake -T budget_data` in the Georgian-Budget-API app to find this task).
-If there are no new possible duplicates, you can stop here; otherwise, continue with these instructions.
+If there are no new possible duplicates, you can stop here.
 1. Import this repo's `duplicate_pairs.csv` into a spreadsheet.
 1. Add the new possible duplicate pairs to the bottom of the spreadsheet.
-1. Decide whether the pairs should be merged, and if so, whether the name change is significant.
+1. Decide whether each pair should be merged, and if so, whether the name change is significant.
 (See below instructions.)
 1. When finished, export the spreadsheet to CSV and update the repo with the new `duplicate_pairs.csv`.

 ### How to decide whether a pair of items should be merged